-SUWS of the Carolinas is a program that puts its entire focus on treating the many issues that children and teens between the ages of 10-17 might be going through, ranging from behavioral issues to substance abuse problems.
-We understand that sometimes, extra measures need to be taken to help children and teens, which is why we have developed a treatment program geared towards encouraging consistent and effective care for these young individuals.
+SUWS of the Carolinas is a leading wilderness program that puts its entire focus on treating the many issues that children and teens between the ages of 10-17 might be going through, ranging from behavioral issues to substance abuse problems.
+We understand that sometimes, extra measures need to be taken to help children and teens, which is why we have developed a therapy program geared towards encouraging consistent and effective care for these young individuals.
 Some of the most common issues in children and teens that we treat at SUWS of the Carolinas include the following:

 - Low self-esteem